 If you ever wondered, yes, it is better not to grant a touchdown than to grant one.

 But what do we exactly mean by “granting a touchdown”?
 Does a coach say to the other, “Mr. Englishman, please score first”?
 Not exactly!
-In fact, unless your counterpart is a trigger happy noob, you’ll have to provide him some mighty good reasons for him to score!
+In fact, unless your counterpart is a trigger happy noob, you will have to provide him some mighty good reasons to score!

-In short, to grant a touchdown is to apply pressure to a point where your opponent risks failure if he does not immediately use the cleanest path to score.
+In short, granting a touchdown is provoking one by applying pressure to a point where your opponent risks failure if he does not immediately use the cleanest path to score.

 If you play an agile team, you will meet a ton of situations where you can consider to grant a touchdown.
 Instead, if you choose the path of stubbornness, not only you may not get the expected result, but you may also handicap yourself for the second half with a lack of manpower (elfpower) to prevent your opponent from calling all the shots while sweeping the pitch clean.

-The bullies have one more reason then the midways to force a more agile opponent to score early.
+The Lumberjacks have one more reason then the jacks of all trade to force a more agile opponent to score early.
 Thanks to their strength skills access, they benefit from three free blocks and a blitz at kickoff which are all opportunities to use the Claws and Mighty Blows of great game nights to eject players off the pitch.
 The sooner these events occur, the more leverage they can gain from it for the rest of the game.
-In itself, that’s not a good enough reason to grant a touchdown since casualties are too random to be reliable, but it’s still a nice bonus to consider especially if your opponent doesn’t have many defensive skills like Block, Wrestle and Dodge.
+In itself, that is not a good enough reason to grant a touchdown since casualties are too random to be reliable, but it is still a nice bonus to consider especially if your opponent does not have many defensive skills like Block, Wrestle and Dodge.

-It may seem counterintuitive at first glance because you’ll be behind with a 0-1 score when granting the first game touchdown.
+It may seem counterintuitive at first glance because you will be behind with a 0-1 score when granting the game’s first touchdown.
 Quickly, for those who do not know (and because I will discuss it in a future article), the idea is to kick the ball and quickly grant a touchdown to then enjoy 14 to 15 ball possession game turns and win with a 2-1 score.
-This is a very common approach when a bully team faces an agile one.
+This is a very common approach when a Lumberjack team faces an Agile one.
 Do not underestimate this strategy’s importance to Blood Bowl.

 In this regard, we often hear rather average advises.
-In particular: “To convince your opponent to score, molest his peripheral players relentlessly!”
+In particular: “Molest his peripheral players relentlessly!”
 Or: “Serial gang foul his favorite player!”
-These tips may work against a technically (and emotionally) fragile coach, but that’s about it.
+These tips may work against a technically (and emotionally) fragile coach, but that is about it.
 First, casualties are not reliable since they are too random.
 Second, the best coaches have understood that their players are at the team’s service and that it is perfectly correct to sacrifice some when running the clock to ensure victory.
-Or, if you want, against the best, it’ll flow like water on a duck’s back.
+Or, if you will, against the best, it will flow like water on a duck’s back.

-More realistically, it is not as easy as it seems to grant a touchdown because, since you don’t have the ball, you can not decide when it will cross your end zone.
+More realistically, it is not as easy as it seems to provoke a touchdown because, since you do not have the ball, you can not decide when it will cross your end zone.
 Also, when a better coach than you starts the drive with the idea of scoring on the half-time’s turn 8, he will often succeed.